DeepApps91/Kindai-OCR/README.md

 - The recognized text transcription is in ./data/result.xml and the result images are in ./data/result/
 - If you may have to check the path to Japanese font in test.py for correct visualization results.
     `fontPIL = '/usr/share/fonts/truetype/fonts-japanese-gothic.ttf' # japanese font`
+- using --cuda = True for GPU device and Fasle for CPU device
+- using --canvas_size ot set image size for text line detection
  - An example result from our OCR system
  <img src="https://github.com/ducanh841988/Kindai-OCR/blob/master/data/result/res_k188701_021_39.jpg" width="700">